gorse-io/docs/src/docs/concepts/recommenders/non-personalized.md

 ---
 # Non-personalized Recommenders

 Gorse recommender system offers a default non-personalized recommenders, the latest recommender.
 However, it is not flexible enough.
-To improve the flexibility of non-personalized recommendations, Gorse provides a new implementation of non-personalized recommenders.
+To improve the flexibility of non-personalized recommendations, Gorse provides non-personalized recommenders.

 ## Configuration